Minimum Cow Protection Standards ISKCON LAW 507

 Feeding rotten prasadam and kitchen scraps.

-Carelessly including in feed articles that are not digestible such as garlands, kitchen utensils, floor sweepings, or burnt food such as burnt chaunces, burnt custard.
+Carelessly including in-feed articles that are not digestible such as garlands, kitchen utensils, floor sweepings, or burnt food such as burnt chaunces, burnt custard.

 Feeding moldy hay.